Graviton-Code-Editor/Graviton-App/readme.md

 ![example screenshot](example.png)

+**-- NOTE --**
+Graviton is going through a full remake from the ground up.
+Version 1.3.0 source code is located in a different branch on this repository.

-**IMPORTANT: Changes on this source may not be released as an official build yet.**
+**IMPORTANT:  Changes on this source may not be released as an official build yet**

 ✨ Highlights:
 ---